 Financial Advice – 6 Ways to Improve Your Credit Score

 Your credit score is a quantified measurement of your ability to pay back a line of credit.
-This could be for a loan or a mortgage offered by a bank.
-Alternatively, it could be to set up repayments for an expensive product, such as a computer, a piece of furniture, or a car.
-Regardless of the reason, your credit score is one of your most important tools in finance management.
+This could be for a loan or a mortgage offered by a bank; alternatively, it could be to set up repayments for an expensive product, such as a computer, a piece of furniture, or a car.
+Regardless of the specific purchase, your credit score is one of your most important tools in finance management.

-If you find yourself with a less than ideal credit score, there are some easy steps you can take.
+If you find yourself with a less-than-ideal credit score, there are some easy steps you can take.
 Even if you find yourself with an adequate credit score, attaining a higher one is a fantastic financial goal.
-It will allow you access to better mortgages, savings accounts, and loans later on, meaning a brighter financial future for you and your family.
+It will allow you access to better mortgages, savings accounts, and loans later on, ensuring a brighter financial future for you and your family.

-To help you on your journey, Gilliker Flynn has assembled this easy to follow list of techniques for improving your Credit Score.
+To help you on your journey, Gilliker Flynn has assembled this easy-to-follow list of techniques for improving your Credit Score.
 It is the first in our series on financial advice.
-For more information about how to improve your credit score or a one-to-one consultation, get in touch with us today.
+For more information about how to improve your credit score or one-to-one consultation, get in touch with us today.

 Monitor Your Annuities

 The first step to take on your journey of building a better credit score should be to monitor your annuities — your annual bills — and make sure they’re paid on time.